ericmwalk/weblog.lol/weblog/2022/03/2022-03-14_th-grade-state.md

 ---
-title: "7th Grade State Champions 🏀⛹️🏆"
 publish: "true"
 date: 2022-03-14 13:14:00
 url: https://ericmwalk.blog/2022/03/14/th-grade-state.html
 ---

+# 7th Grade State Champions 🏀⛹️🏆

 Wow!
 All four games over the weekend were down to the wire last second buzzer beater games!
 The point differential in total was 8 (2,2,3,1 in that order).
 Proud of their team for not giving up as most of the games we came back from 8-10 points down but they played tough and didn’t give up.
 I am pretty sure all of us adults aged a bit more after those games.